POST MAY CONTAIN AFFILIATE LINKS- READ DISCLOSURE FOR INFO.

 Exercise and education

 Under the unrelenting shade of the old-growth oak trees, I’d stroll three miles in a pretty pocket of Houston many might not know exists.
-While walking, I listened to The Invention of Air on my iPhone, the not-well known story of Joseph Priestly who discovered oxygen.
-What if cancer may someday be cured or at least made a chronic condition by future discovery of such an seemingly innocuous substance?
+While walking, I listened to The Invention of Air on my iPhone, the not-well-known story of Joseph Priestly who discovered oxygen.
+What if cancer may someday be cured or at least made a chronic condition by future discovery of such a seemingly innocuous substance?
 Then back to the blast room for another session.

 At the end of the tenth radiation treatment, I no longer needed the appliance implanted in my breast.
 Before I had time to register what was happening, the tech placed his hand gently on my knee and Dr. S yanked out the folded-up umbrella.
 It hurt for a few seconds but was great not to have a few inches of metal tubing poking out under my arm.

 Ringing the bell when radiation is over

 Then my tech walked me out into the main hallway to ring the bell, a tradition when you finish chemo or radiation.
 This ritual is as much for you as it is for the other patients around still going through it.
 Even for my very abbreviated duration here, I was very moved when it was my turn to yank the bell chord.

 My daughter was picking me up after my session to take me to Austin to see her compete in her first Half-Ironman.
 I did not plan to be back at MD Anderson for a month though I did have to return the next week for skin irritation at the site of the radiation.
 That last appointment of my spa vacation at MD Anderson was October 30.

 Return to work with a different attitude